jsonnet-libs/k8s-alpha/README.md

 # k8s-alpha

-This repository contains artifacts of the `k8s-alpha` Jsonnet Kubernetes library, it is generated with `k8s-gen`, located at https://github.com/jsonnet-libs/k8s.
+This repository contains artifacts of the `k8s-alpha` Jsonnet Kubernetes library.
+It is generated with `k8s-gen`, located at https://github.com/jsonnet-libs/k8s.

 ## Usage